Skip to main content

 • Step 4 Re-awakening Production ∞ This surge of endogenous LH and FSH travels to the now-primed testes, delivering a clear and powerful command to restart testosterone production.
 The goal is to re-establish the body’s own self-regulating feedback loop, guiding it back to its natural baseline of function.

 This level of clinical management demonstrates a deep respect for the body’s intricate design.
-It is a collaborative process of guiding, stimulating, and recalibrating the to achieve a state of optimized health, whether that is through long-term therapy or a carefully managed return to endogenous function.
+It is a collaborative process of guiding, stimulating, and recalibrating the endocrine system to achieve a state of optimized health, whether that is through long-term therapy or a carefully managed return to endogenous function.

 Academic